junzhanghw/draft-deshpande-multi-verifier/draft-deshpande-rats-multi-verifier.md

 Composite Evidence:

 : Evidence produced by a Composite Attester.
+Also referred to as CE in the document.

 Lead Verifier:

 : A Verifier which acts as a Main Verifier to receive Composite Evidence from a Composite Attester.
+Also referred to as LV in the document.

+Partial Attestation Results:
+: Attestation Results produced by a Component Verifier, specific to one Component Attester.

 Aggregated Attestation Results: